huiying888/MedInsight/README.md

 ---
 ## Problem Statement: AI-Powered Medical Document Query Tool
 Healthcare professionals in Malaysia face the challenge of:
-- Critical patient data and clinical guidelines buried in unstructured PDFs.
+- Critical patient data and clinical guidelines buried in unstructured documents.
 - Manual searches that are time-consuming and error-prone.
 - Difficulty extracting accurate insights from scanned, legacy, or complex medical documents.